Farewell, Central Asia

 More than once, locals have marveled at us for having neither a driver nor a guide.

-BUT – We have an ace-in-the-hole: a mobile Starlink receiver.
+BUT – we have an ace-in-the-hole: a mobile Starlink receiver.

 Our secret weapon.
 Thanks, Elon.